People With This Insurance Can Get the Overdose Reversal Drug for Free Starting in January

 Health insurance giant Aetna announced that, starting January 1, it will not charge people who get coverage through work a copay for Narcan, the life-saving nasal spray used to reverse opioid overdoses.
-Aetna says the copay for its so-called commercially insured members ranges between $0 and $150, with an average cost of $30 to $40.
+Aetna says the current copay for its so-called commercially insured members ranges between $0 and $150, but is typically between $30 and $40.

 “Increasing access to Narcan can save lives so that individuals with opioid abuse disorder can live long enough to get into evidence-based treatment,” Harold L. Paz, executive vice president and chief medical officer of Aetna, said in a statement.

 First responders have long carried an injectable version of the drug, naloxone, and it’s been available in most states without a prescription.
 New York state even has a programs offering reimbursement for copays, because reducing that cost makes sense from a public health perspective.